ZorgKrizz/ZorgKrizz/README.md

-# A "new gen" "discord raider" 💀
+# fucked in the head